 shall become a member of the trust as a member of the Staff Constituency [and appropriate class within the Staff Constituency] without an application being made, unless he informs the trust that he does not wish to do so.

-[Patients’ Constituency (optional – Note 5)
+[Patients’ Constituency (optional)

 An individual who has, within the period specified below, attended any of the trust’s hospitals as either a patient or as the carer of a patient may become a member of the trust.